butttons/cleos-plus/readme.md

 If you omit the `--deploy-dir` param, it will assume the contract directory name to be same as the `--deploy-name`.
 If `--deploy-name` account doesn't exist, it will create one.

-- Deploy current working directory contract:
+- Deploy current working directory contract to an account:
 ```
-cleos-js -d
+cleos-js -d=accountname
 ```
 This will deploy the contract in the current working directory.
-The account name will be assumed as the directory name.
+If left blank, the account name will be assumed as the directory name.